pymupdf/PyMuPDF/docs/shape.rst

   Stroke and fill colors can be specified as tuples or list of of floats from 0 to 1.
 These sequences must have a length of 1 (GRAY), 3 (RGB) or 4 (CMYK).
 For GRAY colorspace, a single float instead of the unwieldy *(float,)* or *[float]* is also accepted.
 Accept (default) or use `None` to not use the parameter.

-  To simplify color specification, method *getColor()* in *fitz.utils* may be used to get predefined RGB color triples by name.
+  To simplify color specification, method *getColor()* in *pymupdf.utils* may be used to get predefined RGB color triples by name.
 It accepts a string as the name of the color and returns the corresponding triple.
 The method knows over 540 color names -- see section :ref:`ColorDatabase`.

   Please note that the term *color* usually means "stroke" color when used in conjunction with fill color.